 The protective tool is designed to be placed over the patient’s head with two holes to allow a physician’s hands to be inserted to perform procedures.
 The clear acrylic or poly-carbonate material makes for an inexpensive but effective barrier without interfering with visibility.

-This device was reportedly first introduced in the Philippines by Dr. Frances Legaspi, a physician at Antipolo Doctors Hospital, and her brother, Anton Legaspi.
+Anton Legaspi, a designer, and his sister, Frances Legaspi, an emergency room physician at Antipolo Doctors Hospital, spotted the device on social media and sought permission to replicate it in the Philippines.
 Many independent groups in the country began mass-producing the aerosol box to meet PPE demands for critical care settings.
 The design continues to be improved, including modified dimensions to bring costs down from US$66 to US$29 per unit, larger holes to facilitate easier arm movement, and adjusting dimensions to add a slanted viewing pane.

 The original blueprint by Dr. Hsien-yung is free for non-commercial purposes with proper attribution.
 Demonstration videos can be found here:

-Mask decontamination and re-use has been considered in the U.S. for past outbreaks.
-Two important questions that must be addressed with this process include: 1) Does decontamination impair the integrity of masks 2) Is the efficacy for eliminating viruses high enough?
+Mask decontamination and re-use has been considered in the U.S. for past infectious outbreaks.
+Two important questions that must be addressed with this process include: 1) Does decontamination impair the integrity of masks?
+2) Is the effectiveness for eliminating viruses high enough?

 A number of other decontamination methods have been explored with varied success.
-Microwave oven irradiation melts some materials following prolonged exposure, while bleach damages filtration efficacy and leaves a toxic scent which detracts from the user experience, making neither a robust option for widespread decontamination.
-Ultraviolet germicidal irradiation (UVGI), ethylene oxide, and vaporized hydrogen peroxide (VHP) all preserve integrity of mask filtration.
+Microwave oven irradiation, in some cases, melts materials following prolonged exposure, while bleach damages filtration efficacy and leaves a toxic scent which detracts from the user experience, making neither a robust option for widespread decontamination.
+Ultraviolet germicidal irradiation (UVGI), ethylene oxide, and vaporized hydrogen peroxide (VHP) all preserve the integrity of mask filtration.
 However, UVGI decreases the structural integrity of masks over time which will limit the number of disinfection cycles per mask.

 The U.S. Environmental Protection Agency includes hydrogen peroxide in a list of disinfectants effective against SARS-CoV-2.
 A group at Duke University developed a method to disinfect masks using a vaporized hydrogen peroxide solution in a room with masks hanging on clothes-lines to be fully exposed.

 How could cloth masks be improved to be equivalent to medical-grade masks?
-What would you do to mass-produce them for medical professionals during a shortage?
+What would you do to mass-produce them during a shortage?

-Most hospitals and healthcare facilities in HICs use liquid oxygen.
+Most hospitals and healthcare facilities in high-income countries (HICs) use liquid oxygen.
 Two major medical gas companies that provide liquid oxygen and oxygen cylinders in the U.S. and around the globe are facing increasing demand for their products.
-These global medical gas companies are currently able to manage this demand, and have started preparing their supply chain to address potential future bottlenecks.
+These global medical gas companies are currently able to manage this demand and have started preparing their supply chain to address potential future bottlenecks.
+Nevertheless, the most popular source of oxygen storage used in healthcare facilities are oxygen cylinders.
+A medical oxygen cylinder is a refillable cylindrical storage vessel used to store and transport oxygen in the compressed gas form.

 Should governments of HICs start to prepare for oxygen shortages?
 How should they do so?
 Should they favor oxygen concentrators or cylinders?